 Laura Steven is an author, journalist and screenwriter from the northernmost town in England.
 She has published eight books under various pen names, all with HarperCollins.

-The Exact Opposite of Okay, her YA debut about slut-shaming and the Friend Zone, is out now with Egmont (UK) and HarperTeen (North America), and in several foreign languages.
-The book won the inaugural Comedy Women In Print prize in 2019.
+The Exact Opposite of Okay, her YA debut about slut-shaming and the Friend Zone, won the inaugural Comedy Women In Print prize in 2019.
 Judged by a panel including Marian Keyes, CWIP was founded by stand-up comedian and Absolutely Fabulous star Helen Lederer to celebrate funny female fiction.